Easily Integrate SCCM with Power BI Report Server

 Power BI Reports in SCCM Console

+This is the final step after we integrate SCCM with Power BI Report Server.
 After you click Finish, the Microsoft Power BI Desktop launches.
 Close the app.
 Now launch Configuration Manager console.
 Go to Monitoring > Reporting > Power BI Reports.

 When you right click Power BI Reports, you see Create Report and Report Options.
 Click Create Report and now the Power BI Desktop app launches.
 The steps to integrate SCCM with Power BI Report Server is complete.